These terms apply to all services provided by Yrless Limited

 Copyright and Law Enforcement

-10.6 We do not proactively monitor what content you download or access, however we must act on lawful requests for information and/or interception as well as infringement notices which we receive under the Copyright (Infringing File Sharing) Amendment Act 2011.
+10.7 Without limiting clause 10.6, you also acknowledge that we must act on lawful requests for information and/or interception as well as infringement notices which we receive under the Copyright (Infringing File Sharing) Amendment Act 2011.
 This action may include sending you an infringement notice.

 11. INTERNET SERVICES